ARM-software/psa-api/doc/crypto/api/ops/ka.rst

     .. return::
         ``1`` if ``alg`` is an elliptic curve Diffie-Hellman algorithm, ``0`` otherwise.
 This macro can return either ``0`` or ``1`` if ``alg`` is not a supported key agreement algorithm identifier.

-    This includes the raw elliptic curve Diffie-Hellman algorithm as well as elliptic curve Diffie-Hellman followed by any supporter key derivation algorithm.
+    This includes the standalone elliptic curve Diffie-Hellman algorithm, as well as elliptic curve Diffie-Hellman combined with any supported key derivation algorithm.

 .. macro:: PSA_RAW_KEY_AGREEMENT_OUTPUT_SIZE
     :definition: /* implementation-defined value */